TimKapf/LetsScrape/README.md

    Our goal is to compare differnt locations in Germany in terms of diversity, delivery costs, delivery time, ratings etc. and to visualise the results in a convincing and informative way. <br>

    As development moved on we realised that Lieferando.de has a quite liberal policy for restaurants to choose their kitchens.
-As a exsample a restaurant can have the kitchens "Italienisch, Italienische Pizza, Pasta" which all can be categorized as Italian.
+As an exsample a restaurant can have the kitchens "Italienisch, Italienische Pizza, Pasta" which all can be categorized as Italian.
 So we decided to make our own categories to reduce the number of kitchens, but of course it is still possible to apply the kitchens on Lieferando.de. <br>

-   As you can see there are plenty of kitchens:
+   As you can see there might be plenty of kitchens:

    ![images/Heatmap.png](images/Heatmap.png)